 Wonderful nearby beaches are easy to travel to, and the town itself is a relaxing haven with an interesting history and hilltop castle ruins.

-If you are looking for a holiday destination in the countryside away from the hustle and bustle, Aljezur won’t disappoint.
+If you are looking for a holiday destination in the countryside away from the hustle and bustle, Aljezur certainly won’t disappoint.

-Situated in a lush, green valley, Aljezur is a town of two halves set either side of a river.
+Situated in a lush green valley, Aljezur is a town of two halves set either side of a river.

 There are buses to Lisbon and Lagos from Aljezar, and the local buses go to Odeceixe and Rogil.

-A visit to the castle at the top of the hill is a must.
-If you don’t fancy the climb, you can drive.
+A visit to the castle is a must and, if you don’t fancy the climb, you can drive there.

-There are four museums in the old town, including Casa Museu Pintor José Cercas, displaying the works and collections of local artist José Cercas.
+There are four museums in the Old Town, including Casa Museu Pintor José Cercas, displaying the works and collections of local artist José Cercas.

-And in the old blue and white town hall, you’ll find the Aljezur Municipal Museum exhibiting archaeological remains from the local area.
+And in the old blue and white town hall you will find the Aljezur Municipal Museum, exhibiting archaeological remains from the local area.

-This superb, sandy beach is set below high, crumbling black cliffs, which shelter a tiny fishing harbour.
+Another beach worth visiting is Praia da Arrifana, where the conditions make it a surfer’s paradise.
+The sandy beach is set below high, crumbling black cliffs, which shelter a tiny fishing harbour.